Health Informatics MSc (distance learning)

-The MSc in Health Informatics is a 3 year programme, running from September to September, and delivered by distance learning.
-It is normally completed over a period of either 3 or 4 years, but, exceptionally, may be completed over 2 years with Faculty permission.
+The Health Informatics MSc is a 2 or 3 year programme, running from September to September, and delivered by distance learning.

 Entry requirements are deliberately kept flexible in recognition of the wide variety of skills, backgrounds and experiences of applicants working within today’s health and social services.
 You must demonstrate potential within three particular domains:

 You possess a honours degree, usually in a social science, science, technology or a medical/health area.
 However if you do not have a degree, but have substantial work experience in the health care environment, you may be admitted onto the Postgraduate Certificate or Postgraduate Diploma in the first instance, with the possibility of upgrading to the MSc, subject to making satisfactory progress.

 You have some experience of using a variety of computer systems in your workplace and an interest in how information and informatics are used to support patient care.
 Ideally you have access to computers both at work and at home.

 You have at least two years’ experience working in a health care environment either within the health services or in a commercial role where you interact with the health sector.
 You may also be accepted if you have less than two years’ health care experience, provided that the quality of your experience to date is sufficiently high.

 You do not need to conform to a ‘typical’ profile; instead you must demonstrate achievement in each of these domains and compensate for any shortfall by possessing complementary strengths in another domain.